Begin the Beguine, Ella Fitzgerald

 12. EXAM IN HISTORY

 A group of students sits a written exam in history.
-Their task is to pair four historical events with four dates.
-Their result is as follows:
+Their task is

 - 25 per cent have answered all questions correctly